NVIDIA/spark-rapids/docs/configs.md

 spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|true spark.rapids.sql.batchSizeBytes|Set the target number of bytes for a GPU batch.
 Splits sizes for input data is covered by separate configs.|2147483647 spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
 Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
-Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1 spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU or not.
+Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1 spark.rapids.sql.contains.negative.timestamps|Whether the data contains negative timestamps i.e. timestamps prior to Jan 1st 1970.
+When set to true operators using timestamps will not be accelerated|false spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU or not.
 Possible values are ALL: print everything, NONE: print nothing, NOT_ON_GPU: print only did not go on the GPU|NONE spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
 Cudf doesn't currently support NaN's properly so you can get corrupt data if you have NaN's in your data and it runs on the GPU.|true